DeepK-M/DeepK-M/README.md

 GitHub: DeepK-M

 ⚡ Fun Fact :
 I love exploring new AI models and optimizing them for real-world applications!
-When I'm not coding, you'll find me learning about nutrition and fitness to achieve my weight loss goals.
 <!--- DeepK-M/DeepK-M is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes. --->